ekater1na/node-nodejs-basics/Readme.md

 # Node.js basics

-Some run scripts were updated
+Some run scripts were updated, check please